Asylum2032/foresightinteractive/pages/factors/factor_clima_change_displacement.md

 Intensification of climate impacts increases displacement, insecurity and migrants seeking international protection
 * Climate change intensifies permanent desertification of areas and armed conflicts
 * The number of extreme weather events increases globally, impacting developing countries disproportionally, and leading to an increased number of vulnerable, internally and internationally displaced people, in precarious situations
-* Climate-induced migration policy is not addressed, migrants receive no formal legal status, and are not able to return to country of origin
+* Climate change-induced migration policy is not addressed, migrants receive no formal legal status, and are not able to return to country of origin
 * Policy changes, conflict and economic interest lead to forced changes in land use, increase in “unsuccessful” asylum seekers, as internal displacement is not acknowledged criteria
 * People suffer persecution and human rights violations during migration journey after land disputes

 # C1 (Mediator)
 Financial support and land ownership policy allows localised rebuilding and resettling
-* More money is invested in preventing climate-induced displacement such as disaster risk reduction etc. allowing affected population to deal with the events more successfully &rarr; and thus being less likely to have to move
+* More money is invested in preventing climate change-induced displacement such as disaster risk reduction etc. allowing affected population to deal with the events more successfully &rarr; and thus being less likely to have to move
 * Land ownership rights are somewhat clarified in some regions and fewer people are forced to leave their homeland

 # C2 (Mediator)
-Unchanged rate of climate induced migration, weak enforcement and protections of land rights
+Unchanged rate of climate change-induced migration, weak enforcement and protections of land rights
 * Gradual increase in climate disasters leads to slowly increased migration flows
 * In some areas the actors that enforce the changes in land use resort to military forces
 * Land ownership rights are formally strengthened but cannot be successfully enforced due to widespread corruption, other issues, leading to very little change in terms of displacement